mikepenz/MaterialDrawer/README.md

 #### < v2.8.0
 v2.8.0 now uses the latest com.android.support:appcompat version 22.1.0.
 Please update if you use an older version.

-#### < v2.7.7
-Beginning with v2.7.7, the `DrawerImageLoader.IDrawerImageLoader` interface now requires you to override the `placeholder` method (returning a custom placeholder Drawable).
-You may simply return a null Drawable to retain pre-v2.7.7 behavior, but it must be defined.
-See the sample app for an example.

-#### < v2.6.0
-Starting with v2.6.0 the `OnAccountHeaderListener.onProfileChanged` and `OnAccountHeaderSelectionViewClickListener.onClick` events will allow you to return an boolean.
-This boolean indicates if the event was consumed.
-Return false if you want the drawer to get closed.
-Also the `onProfileChanged` event will now contain a boolean variable which indicates if the clicked profile is the current profile.

-#### < v2.5.0
-If you used a version prior to v2.5.0 check following:
-You can remove the padding above the ToolBar.
-The library now uses a ScrimInsetsLayout.
-Just set your toolbar within the layout as you would normally do.
-The MaterialDrawer now uses a translucent style by default.
-(Even if you use a non translucent theme) You can disable this by setting `.withTranslucentStatusBar(false)`.

 ###Minimal SetUp